SaaS PR: A Guide

 Software as a Service (SaaS) is defined as a software distribution model in which a third-party cloud provider, like Amazon Web Services or Microsoft Azure, hosts applications and makes them available to customers over the Internet.
 Rather than selling physical products and software, SaaS companies offer their products in the cloud as a download and are primarily sold as subscription-based models.
 Some of the world’s most well-known SaaS companies include Salesforce, Dropbox, DocuSign, Shopify and MailChimp.

-As a SaaS business scales with increasing demand, so does its marketing budget and the need to differentiate in an oftentimes crowded category.
-With companies doubling-down on brand spend to help with this category separation, adding a SaaS PR strategy to the brand marketing mix helps brands stand out and create a consistent narrative for external audiences.
+As a SaaS business scales with increasing demand, so does its marketing budget and the need to differentiate in an often crowded category.
+With companies doubling down on brand spend to help with this category separation, adding a SaaS PR strategy to the brand marketing mix allows brands to stand out and create a consistent narrative for external audiences.

 In today’s digital world, the number of industry voices and information destinations is vast.
-An effective way to break through the noise and create meaningful commentary is to add media relations to your SaaS marketing strategy.
-Earned media coverage can not only speak to potential prospects, but also impact additional key stakeholder pillars like investors, partners and talent.
+Adding media relations to your SaaS PR marketing strategy effectively breaks through the noise and creates meaningful commentary.
+Earned media coverage can speak to potential prospects and impact key stakeholder pillars like investors, partners and talent.

 One of PR’s greatest assets is its ability to build brand awareness.
-By targeting the media sources your audience is reading, watching and listening to, PR helps your business gain visibility with the people with whom you want to establish a relationship.
+By targeting the media sources your audience is reading, watching, and listening to, SaaS PR helps your business gain visibility with the people with whom you want to establish a relationship.

 According to Gartner, the SaaS buyer journey has evolved into a 27-step process from start to finish.
-Additionally, “[t]he buyer is completing the vast majority of their purchases without engaging vendors.”
-This is why PR is especially important, as it influences multiple stages of the funnel, not only the top, and can impact through to customer retention and advocacy.
+Additionally, “[t]he buyer completes most of their purchases without engaging vendors.”
+This is why SaaS PR is critical, as it influences multiple stages of the funnel, not only the top, and can impact customer retention and advocacy.

-In addition to helping SaaS companies increase brand awareness and category separation or creation, a SaaS PR strategy can also support a brand’s plan for financial exit.
+In addition to assisting SaaS companies to increase brand awareness and category separation or creation, a SaaS PR strategy can support a brand’s plan for financial exit.

 SaaS PR’s Role in M&A